haokeyingxiao/haoke/UPGRADE-6.4.md

 * Use the respective mutations instead
 ## Deprecated manifest-1.0.xsd

-With the upcoming major release we are going to release a new XML-schema for Shopware Apps.
+With the upcoming major release we are going to release a new XML-schema for Haoke Apps.
 In the new schema we remove two deprecations from the existing schema.

 1. attribute `parent` for element `module` will be required.